 (1.21 MB) – This map gives you a good overview of the area showing locations of all the roads, trails, and scenic attractions (does not include details of Natural Bridge State Resort Park).
 This map is not intended for navigation purposes, though it will suffice on some of the shorter (<1mile), well-marked/travelled trails.

-This web page has links to a multitude of downloadable PDF trail guides and maps throughout the Daniel Boone National Forest, including the Red River Gorge area.
+This web page has links to a multitude of downloadable PDF trail guides and maps throughout the Daniel Boone National Forest.
+Scroll down to the Cumberland Ranger District near the bottom of the page to find all of the maps for the Red River Gorge area trails.

 (7 MB) – This is a great shaded relief topographic map (no contour lines) with all of the official trails, roads, streams, and recreation areas (including Clifty Wilderness) in the Red River Gorge area.
 This map does not include the trails in Natural Bridge State Resort Park.